 Global Service Corps has endeavored since 1993 to provide services to disadvantaged individuals, communities and countries.
 It would be difficult to find another people and country that has experienced ongoing tragedies and in need of service more than Cambodia.
 Throughout the country’s history, Cambodia has experienced domination by foreign governments, neighboring states and home grown elements.
 One of the saddest chapters in the history of Cambodia was written by an indigenous radical communist movement called the Khmer Rouge.

 The Khmer Rouge movement took shape in Cambodia during the time of the Vietnam War and the Cambodian civil war in the 1970s.
-Leaders of the movement espoused ultra-Marxist theories and were able to put them into practice in Cambodia beginning April 17, 1975 when the Khmer Rouge army invaded Phnom Penh and overthrew the government of Cambodia.
+Leaders of the movement espoused ultra-Marxist theories and were able to put them into practice in Cambodia in 1975.
+On April 17, the Khmer Rouge army invaded Phnom Penh, Cambodia's largest city and capitol, and overthrew the government of Cambodia.
 Thus began a reign of terror that included the forced resettling of all Phnom Penh residents into the rural areas where they were forced to become peasant laborers with totally inadequate shelter and food.
 To force the population into a society of equality, the Khmer Rouge tortured and murdered anyone deemed to be a threat.
 This included the murder of intellectuals, doctors, teachers and monks, and the destruction of almost all of Cambodia’s 3,600 Buddhist temples.
 It is estimate that only 3,000 of Cambodia’s 50,000 monks survived the persecution of hard labor, torture, starvation, and execution.
 Thus began the atrocities at the Killing Fields found throughout Cambodia.
 Although the Khmer Rouge army was defeated by Vietnam in 1979, remnants of the Khmer Rouge continued their reign of terror from outposts in northern Cambodia until they finally surrendered completely in 1999.
 During the Khmer Rouge genocide, two to three million Cambodians had died of starvation, disease, overwork, torture, and execution.
 At the same time, much of civil society infrastructure was decimated, a tragedy from which Cambodia is still trying to recuperate.

 Some photos of Khmer Rouge victims